scverse/cookiecutter-scverse/{{cookiecutter.project_name}}/docs/developer_docs.md

 Welcome to the developer guidelines!
 This document is split into two parts:

--   A section about the repository setup.
-It describes how the build system and automated checks work
+1. The [repository setup](#setting-up-the-repository).
+This section is relevant primarily for the repository maintainer and shows how to connect continuous integration services and documents initial set-up of the repository.
--   A contributor guide.
-It contains all information relevant to developers who want to make a contribution.
+2. The [contributor guide](#contributing-guide).
+It contains information relevant to all developers who want to make a contribution.

 ## Setting up the repository